stevenjmarsh/notes/react/flow.md

     - include header at top of file
     - broad libdef or type annotation definitions: essentially wild card something
     - ingnore next line with FlowFixMe comment
+* I have had cases where it has taken 10 minutes to write working code, and over two hours to correct the flow errors. (more than once)
+    - this dawned on me, when I was reading github issues, and someone else made that same comment.

 ## Resources